Changissnz/selfinterest/README.md

 without there also being protocols that rely on instantiation of axioms of natural law.
 A human being may find an artificial axiom to be foolish to heed, and denounces it in so proud and outward fashion that another human being, a proponent of that same artificial axiom, interprets their decision as cause for antagonism.
+A cause for correction.
+A role to play.